team-daniel/KAN/README.md

 </p>

 ### Getting Started
 All the necessary code and packages are contained within a Jupyter Notebook in this repository.
+Open either the classification or regression notebook and click run.

+If you would like to use a GPU on colab you can change this setting by selecting `Change Runtime Type -> GPU`, otherwise select `cpu`.

 ### Files
 This repository contains the following files: